A blurry image of townhomes viewed from the front

 The solution

-I designed VillaKeep, a mobile-first app to help track what you own, plan ahead for big costs, and shop smart for replacements and repairs.
-It’s designed for people who aren’t super tech-savvy, with clear hierarchies, simple flows, and only the most relevant info.
+I designed VillaKeep, a mobile-first app to help landlords and homeowners keep track of what they own, plan ahead for major expenses, and shop smart for repairs and replacements.

 Asset Lifecycle Tracking